 The result is compelling; Lucy’s People skilfully documents an intimate perspective on an ethically complex time and place. ___Ben Claessens

-Summary: Mesfin is a refugee in Kenya.
-Voluntarily, he uses his engineering skills to save lives.
+Summary: Mesfin is a refugee in Kenya where his hands-on engineering skills build water supplies from scratch in 4 hell-camp zones.
 Speaking 6 languages helps him with the human side of things.
 Refugees are from Ethiopia, Somalia, Eritrea, Uganda and Zaire (Congo).
-Despite heat, hunger, thirst, disease, lack of shelter and police bashings, Mesfin builds water supplies – usually from scratch.
-He does so in 4 hell-camps for UNHCR and UNICEF, as well as in other African countries.
-Infrastructure serves hundreds of thousands, mostly women and children.
-Later, it will attract foreign investors.
+Like the others, Mesfin faces heat, hunger, thirst, disease, lack of shelter and police bashings.
+The non-stop work of a few saves tens of thousands, mostly women and children.